akamai/cli-purge/README.md

 To install, use [Akamai CLI](https://github.com/akamai/cli):

 ```
-akamai get purge
+akamai install purge
 ```

-You may also use this as a stand-alone command by simply downloading the [latest release binary](https://github.com/akamai/cli-purge/releases) for your system, or by cloning this repository and compiling it yourself.
+You may also use this as a stand-alone command by downloading the [latest release binary](https://github.com/akamai/cli-purge/releases) for your system, or by cloning this repository and compiling it yourself.

 ### Compiling from Source

-If you want to compile it from source, you will need Go 1.7 or later, and the [Glide](https://glide.sh) package manager installed:
+If you want to compile it from source, you will need Go 1.7 or later, and the [Dep](https://golang.github.io/dep/) package manager installed:

 1. Fetch the package:
   `go get github.com/akamai/cli-purge`
 2. Change to the package directory:
   `cd $GOPATH/src/github.com/akamai/cli-purge`
-3. Install dependencies using Glide:
+3. Install dependencies using `dep`:
-  `glide install`
+  `dep ensure`
 4. Compile the binary:
   - Linux/macOS/*nix: `go build -o akamai-purge`
   - Windows: `go build -o akamai-purge.exe`